Best Photography Spots in Sydney

 Setting: 13sec at f/10, 24mm, ISO 100 (Nikon D600 + Nikkor 24-120mm f/4)

-When: 30 minutes after sunrise be there ready to start shooting.
-The sun will quickly illuminate the sky scrapers
+When: be there ready to start shooting 30 minutes after sunrise.
+The sun will quickly illuminate the skyscrapers

 How: check the free tutorial How to use lead-in lines in landscape photography.
-The eyes need to be helped to move around our composition.
+How to drive the eyes to your subject.

 Setting: 1/30sec at f/10, 25mm, ISO 100 (Canon 40D + Sigma 18-200 f/4)

-When: during the day, no need of sunset or sunrise light.
+When: during the day, no need for sunset or sunrise light.
 Planning together with a visit to the White Rabbit Gallery on the back of these buildings, after the green area

 How: play with your composition.
 Did you find anything strange in this photo?
 It is upside down, although it does not look like, isn’t it?